EmoInfer/EmoInfer/README.md

+# EmoInfer 1.0

-_EmoInfer_ is a tool to accelerate process-based research on emotions in the Learning Sciences and help educational stakeholders understand the interplay of cognition and affect in ecologically-valid learning situations.
-It provides a simple graphical user interface to streamline automatic annotation and analysis of videos with facial expressions of emotion. _EmoInfer_ can be applied to quantify and visualize the frequency and the temporal dynamics of emotions.
+We offer _EmoInfer_ as a tool to accelerate process-based research on emotions in the Learning Sciences and help educational stakeholders understand the interplay of cognition and affect in ecologically-valid learning situations. _EmoInfer_ provides a simple graphical user interface to streamline automatic annotation and analysis of videos with facial expressions of emotion. _EmoInfer_ can be applied to quantify and visualize the frequency and the temporal dynamics of emotions.

-# Installation
+## Installation

 **Dependencies:** To run _EmoInfer_,
 * [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace/wiki#installation) must be installed on the machine.